 Featured Photographer, July 2013: Matt Granz

-This month, our featured guest photographer is a new member of ApCad, and one of our great photography instructors: Matt Granz!
-Though new to us, Matt is definitely not new to photography, and we are honored to have him as part of our team.
-We greatly appreciate that he took some time away from his very busy schedule to answer our questions!
+This month, our featured guest photographer is one of our great photography instructors: Matt Granz!
+We are honored to have him as part of our team, and greatly appreciate that he took some time away from his very busy schedule to answer our questions!
 Please visit his links to see more of his awesome work, and to let him know you enjoyed this interview.

 :: How did you get your start in photography?